 Patagonia's Insulated Powder Town Jacket features a 2-layer H2No shell | Credit: Brian McCurdy

-How do the construction types differ in terms of performance?
-Starting with 2-layer jackets, these are popular among resort riders as they offer solid weatherproofing and durability at a good value.
-The downsides are that 2-layer jackets aren’t very breathable, and the extra hanging liner adds both weight and bulk.
-Active resort and backcountry skiers often choose a 3-layer build for its improved range of motion, comfort, and lighter weight.
-In addition, 3-layer jackets breathe reasonably well, and high-end Gore-Tex-equipped models are market leaders in protection in the harshest conditions.
-If you stick to the resort, either a 2- or 3-layer build will do the trick, but we recommend a 3-layer option for very harsh conditions and for the ski touring crowd.
-For an in-depth look at the topic, check out our article Ski Jacket Construction: 2L vs. 3L.
+In terms of performance, 2-layer jackets are popular among resort skiers because they offer solid weatherproofing and durability at a good value.
+However, they tend to be less breathable, and the additional liner adds extra weight and bulk.
+Active resort and backcountry skiers typically prefer 3-layer jackets for their better range of motion, improved comfort, and lower weight.
+Additionally, 3-layer designs generally offer improved breathability, and high-end Gore-Tex models provide top-notch protection in the harshest conditions.
+If you mostly stick to the resort, either a 2- or 3-layer jacket will suffice, but for those who often venture into more extreme conditions or spend most of their time earning their turns, we recommend opting for a 3-layer build.
+For a more detailed breakdown, check out our article on Ski Jacket Construction: 2L vs. 3L.

 Ski jacket (Flylow Gear Lucy skiing in Crested Butte)